Guide to Bangalore Apartment Maintenance Charges and Costs

 • Keep records of payments for accountability.

-Despite such an organization, residents usually struggle to take care of community maintenance.
+Despite such an organisation, residents usually struggle to take care of community maintenance.

 Common Issues Faced